cristeab/aq_dashboard/README.md

 -	PM10+(0.1L) Number of particles larger than 10 microns per 0.1 liter of air

+The notification list shown in the right image is sorted by timestamp in descending order and can be accessed by clicking the bell icon.

 ## Bill of Materials

 The sensors can be connected on USB ports (4) of a PC.